Foreign Cattle Market: From the United States

 Of all the cattle ever landed at Deptford market, the largest proportion came from the U.S.A.
 The practice started in 1878 when American cattle and pigs were "scheduled" for port slaughter.
 By 1913, when Deptford closed, 3,144,400 American cattle had been landed there, besides sheep and pigs.

 Nearly all American livestock exports went to England.
 Americans sent livestock to England because they had a surplus that could not be absorbed by local demand.
 When, eventually, it was, which happened by 1913, exportation ceased.
 Writing in 1915, two senior American officials said: "Our beef surplus has vanished and our own people now require all that our farms and ranches produce".

 Upgrading livestock in the American West

-Calf branding, South Dakota, 1888.
-As Western cattle breeds were improved, American beef began to compete on quality in London.